Family Court Fees in England & Wales

-As of 1 May 2024, the following fees apply to family court applications in England and Wales: GOV.UK
+As of 17th November 2025, the following fees apply to family court applications in England and Wales: Fees in the civil and family courts - full list

 Children Matters: